Shweta-Tech-creator/Javascript/README.md

     - Arrow functions
     - Parameters, default values, and rest operator
     - Returning values
-    - Callbacks and higher-order functions
+    - Object destructuring in parameters

 ## 🧠 Upcoming Topics (Will Be Added Soon)